 Why is it important to have a solid wedding day timeline?

-If you have a wedding day timeline for everyone to follow, your bridal party and wedding professionals know what’s happening.
+If you have a wedding day timeline for everyone to follow, your bridal party and wedding professionals know what’s happening – less hassling you while you’re trying to relax and enjoy the day.
 Leah recommends planning everything out as it means you will utilise every vendor to the fullest (rather than having the photographer sitting round waiting for you to finish up at the hairdressers in town, or the band sitting on stage waiting for speeches to wind up).

 Here’s Leah’s advice on tackling a wedding day plan: